OIRL/Blind-PS-DHM-methods/index.md

 ### Blind two raw holograms

 This method uses two raw holograms with arbitrary phase-shift.
-Since in this implementation we only uses two holograms, there is a 33% reduction  in both the acquisition and computational time  compared with the previous blind three-frame PS-DHM algorithms.
+Since in this implementation we only use two holograms, there is a 33% reduction in both the acquisition and computational time compared with the previous blind three-frame PS-DHM algorithms.
 The advantage of the reduced acquisition and processing times leads to a PS-DHM system more suitable for dynamic imaging.
-However, the requirement of this approach is that the PS-DHM system should operate in slightly off-axis regime without overlapping of the spectra of the ±1 terms.
+However, the requirement of this approach is that the PS-DHM system should operate in a slightly off-axis regime without overlapping the spectra of the ±1 terms.

 <p align="center">
  <img src="images/twoRawHolograms.png" alt="hi" class="inline" width="684" height="400"/>